kanedafromparis/khool-jkube-prez/ReadMe.md

-# 7 - Build the default application image using fabric8-maven-plugin and push it into kubernetes (h2 database)
+# 7.5 - Build the default application image using fabric8-maven-plugin with more flexibility and push it into kubernetes (h2 database)

 ## Reminder